flatiron/cradle/README.md

 #### bulk insertion ####

-If you want to insert more than one document at a time, for performance reasons, you can pass an array to `save()`:
+If you want to insert more than one document at a time, for performance reasons, you can pass an array to `insert()`:

-    db.save([
+    db.insert([
         {name: 'Yoda'},
         {name: 'Han Solo'},
         {name: 'Leia'}